hugopierazzi12/cloudproject/README.md

 - Weather announcements triggered by the motion detector, limited to once per minute to avoid spam.
 These announcements Text-to-Speech are generated using a GPT-3.5 prompt and information from the OpenWeather API.
 - Vibration alert when CO2 levels exceed 600 ppm, indicating poor air quality.
 - LED indicators: Red when humidity is between 40-59%, blue when above 60%, and green when below 40%.
+- Wifi solution: In the event of a connection failure, you can have back-up wifis.